Even if you frequent Bugis and Beach Road areas, you may just walk past this Bulkhaul House without giving a second look.

-Not quite like the usual styles in which the meat would be chopped to small pieces, this bowl had bigger chunks of tender braised pork belly pieces.
+This was not quite like the usual styles in which the meat would be chopped to small pieces, with bigger chunks of tender braised pork belly pieces.

 But I thought that the weaker link would be the rice – could be warmer and fluffier with short-grain rice.

 Supreme Pork Chop Rice is offering islandwide delivery via https://take.sg/s/6596551905.
 Flat delivery fee at $10.00

 – Taiwanese Lu Rou Fan/Noodle w 2pcs Meatball Soup ($7)